 The structure of this profile allows different systems to concur in the administration of medications for several patients – whether they are remote systems, mobile applications for professionals, or patient apps.

-Open Issues and QuestionsA: we need both.
+Open Issues and Questions

+Are we going for a push-model or pull-model?
+A: we need both.

+How to handle the sending of prescription changes?
+Sending only the changes or the whole prescription?
+Suggest to do risk review on either option, but only later when we address mobile prescription.

+How to handle workflow management by the actors?
+A separate actor like CMPD?
+Or at the actors?

+Maybe a hybrid model?

 Closed Issues

 MMA_001 medicationAdministration or medicationStatement